logo

 Radiology Technologist Schools and Careers in Delaware

-This page provides a guide to radiologic technologist and technician programs in Delaware in order to help you find information about whether Delaware has a program that may be a match for your educational and career goals.
-Delaware only offers one program (on two different campuses) in radiologic technology that can support your future career in medical imaging.
+This guide to radiologic technologist and technician programs in Delaware will help you find information about whether Delaware has a program that may be a match for your educational and career goals.
 Due to the limited options among rad tech programs in Delaware, you might be interested programs in neighboring states such as Maryland, Pennsylvania, and New Jersey.
-You may also wish to consider online radiologic technologist programs, which some students find to be a more flexible and independent avenue to earning a degree or certificate in this field.
+You may also wish to consider online radiologic technologist programs, which some students find to be a more flexible avenue to a degree or certificate in this field.
 Read about the difference between radiology technologists and radiology technicians.
-Read more about the radiologic technologist program in Delaware and career projections for radiologic techs by continuing below, where you will find information on the rad tech program at each campus and a profile of the program, as well as additional information about Delaware careers in radiologic technology.
+Read more about the radiologic technologist program in Delaware and career projections for radiologic techs below.

 Quick Facts

-• There is 1 college with a radiologic technology degree program in Delaware.1
+• There are 2 not-for-profit colleges with radiologic technology degree programs in Delaware.1

 • No schools offer a certificate program in radiologic science.1

-• 1 school offers an associate’s degree in radiologic science.1
+• 2 schools offer an associate’s degree in radiologic science.1

 • No schools offer a bachelor’s degree in radiologic science.1